jongmin-chung/apache-seata-spring-boot-sample/README.md

 This will start:

-- maria-db (with the tables needed for seata-server).
+- MariaDB (with the tables needed for Seata Server).
-- seata-server.
+- Seata Server.
 - Grafana, Prometheus and Tempo for observability.

 #### Microservices